StephenCon/recipe-roulette/README.md

 ## Features
 ### Add New Recipes
-Easily add new recipes with type.
+Easily add new recipes with meal type.

 ### Manage Recipes
 Edit or delete existing recipes with a simple click.